A Cohomological Bundle Theory for Sheaf Cohomology: Technical Tools

-As in the case of a constant bundle, the induced maps $\alpha$ are quasi-isomorphisms on the horizontal complexes.
-This means that $\alpha$ induces isomorphisms on the second pages of $E$ and $E'$.
-By the Mapping Lemma (Lemma \ref{mapping}), we have that
+As in the case of a constant bundle, the induced maps $\varphi$ are quasi-isomorphisms on the horizontal complexes.
+This means that $\varphi$ induces isomorphisms on the second pages of $E$ and $E'$.
+By the mapping lemma, we have an induced isomorphism $\varphi:E_\infty^{p,q}\to E'^{p,q}_\infty$.